 While there are some similarities between musical tone and vocal tone meanings, the best way to memorize it is this:

 Musical tones are the notes that you’re singing and vocal tone is how you sound when you sing.

 Examples of musical tones might be C, D, E, F, G, A, or B.

-BUT, even if you nail that high A, your vocal tone might sound breathy, rich, nasal or brassy.
+BUT, even if you nail that high A, your vocal tone might still sound breathy, rich, nasal or brassy.

 And just to be confusing, you could say:

 You want to sing musical tones with the perfect vocal tone.

-So to be clear, today we’ll be talking about how to sound good when you’re singing the right notes.
+So to be clear, today we’ll be talking about how to sound good when you’re singing the right notes on pitch.

 Now that we’ve gotten that out of the way, let’s talk about what vocal tone actually is.